zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/products/enabling-subscriptions-for-a-product.md

 ## Enabling a Payment Subscription

-Subscriptions can be enabled in a [Simple](../product-types/creating-a-simple-product.md), a [Grouped](../product-types/creating-a-grouped-product.md), or a [Virtual](../product-types/creating-a-virtual-product.md) Product.
-In this example, we are creating a Simple Product.
+Subscriptions can be enabled for [Simple](../product-types/creating-a-simple-product.md), [Grouped](../product-types/creating-a-grouped-product.md), or [Virtual](../product-types/creating-a-virtual-product.md) products.
+In this example, we are using a Simple Product.

 1. Create a [Simple](../product-types/creating-a-simple-product.md).
 1. Enter the following:

     * **Catalog**: Sahara.com
     * **Name**: Multi-Vitamins